splicemachine/spliceengine/platforms/cdh5.9.0/docs/CDH-installation.md

 There are a few configuration modifications you might want to make:

+* [Enable automatically restart for HBase service](#enable-automatically-restart) if you want HBase recover automatically after some failures.
 * [Modify the Authentication Mechanism](#modify-the-authentication-mechanism) if you want to authenticate users with something other than the default *native authentication* mechanism.
 * [Modify the Log Location](#modify-the-logging-location) if you want your Splice Machine log entries stored somewhere other than in the logs for your region servers.

 ### Enable Automatically Restart

 After network partition, HBase master or region server may exit.
 So you may want to enable "Automatically Restart Process"